skyflowapi/skyflow-iOS/README.md

 ```

 #### Sample Partial Error Response:
-Some tokens assigned to the reveal elements get revealed successfully, while others fail and remain unrevealed - both are returned together in the same `records` array, each carrying its own `httpCode`.
-A successful record carries `metadata` (e.g. `skyflowId`, `tableName`), a failed one carries `error` instead:
+Some tokens assigned to the reveal elements get revealed successfully, while others fail and remain unrevealed.
+See the [Error Handling Reference](#error-handling-reference) for how successful and failed records are distinguished in this array, and how whole-request failures are shaped:
 ```json
 {
     "records": [